ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

 </object>

-## What is the command line
+## What is the Command-Line Interface

-* CLI is a tool into which one can type commands to perform tasks.
+* The CLI is a tool into which one can type commands to perform tasks.
 * The user interface that accepts the typed responses and displays the data on the screen is called a shell: bash, tcsh…
 * An all-text display (most of the time your mouse doesn't work)